First or upper second class honours degree in a media-related subject or equivalent experience in a related industry.

-You will have either a 2:1 honours degree or suitable, relevant experience.
 We welcome students from a multiplicity of backgrounds, meaning that these qualifications and professional experiences need not have been gained in the field of photography.
-All applicants will be interested in developing a portfolio of critically informed work that extends beyond the traditions of the still image and intersects with other time-based or interactive media practices.

 Months of entry

-This innovative Master’s programme involves experimenting with new photographic processes and exploring photography as a tool to engage and stimulate social thinking.
+This Master’s programme provides the opportunity to experiment with new photographic processes and to explore photography as a tool to engage and stimulate social thinking.

 While the photographic image remains fundamental to your study, the focus of this programme is social, cultural and political.
 To support your ongoing practice in photographic exhibition and scholarly research, the course includes seminars on cultural, media and philosophical theory, talks by visiting practitioners, group debates about different methodologies and workshops on photographic technique.